A Crisis in Plain Sight

 Not only were the Christian, Shia, Yezidi, Turkmen, and Shabak communities lesser beings according to IS’s extremist ideology, but they have been victims of prior violence and human rights violations—another early warning sign.
 More than 70 years ago, Iraq began a process of “Arabization” that changed the composition of Ninewa’s population.
 In the 1980s, the government of Saddam Hussein used chemical weapons, ground offensives, mass deportation, and the destruction of villages to kill or displace more than one million people, primarily Kurds.

-The defeat of Hussein’s government by US and coalition forces in Fall 2003 led to a nearly complete security vacuum and rising religious extremism.
+The ousting of Hussein’s government by US and coalition forces in 2003, followed by the establishment of the Coalition Provisional Authority which quickly dissolved the Iraqi army, led to a nearly complete security vacuum and a violent insurgency which quickly became sectarian in nature.
 Over the past decade, the United Nations, the US government, international nongovernmental organizations, and Iraqi religious communities have warned about the dire threats facing ethnic and religious minorities.
-Egregious attacks against minority communities perpetrated by Sunni extremist groups, including early iterations of IS, met with few repercussions.
+Egregious attacks against minority communities, as well as against the Sunni community, perpetrated by extremist Salafi-jihadi groups, including early iterations of IS, met with few repercussions.

-Taken together, the history of persecution, the absence of a stable government, and the rise of a motivated perpetrator mean the recent mass atrocities in Ninewa should have been no surprise to those who could have prevented them.
+Taken together, the history of persecution, the absence of a stable government, and the rise of a motivated and organized perpetrator mean the recent mass atrocities in Iraq should have been no surprise to those who could have prevented them.